civisanalytics/async-graph-data-flow/docs/more_examples/flexible_edge_behaviors_between_nodes.rst

     call ``await queue.put(item)`` as desired to pre-load the queue with data items, then pass this queue object to the ``queue`` parameter of the destination node at :func:`~async_graph_data_flow.AsyncGraph.add_node`.
-* Do something with the data after it's received from a source node and before it's fed to the destination node:
+* Do something with the data after it is received from a source node and before it is fed to the destination node:
     If you would like to transform the data or perform any other operation on it, your custom queue likely comes from a subclass of :class:`asyncio.Queue` where you override the ``get`` and/or ``put`` methods,